jason-christopher/ten-thousand/README.md

 * `pip install pytest-watch`
 * Activate Virtual Environment
 * Start the game by running `python -m ten_thousand.game` in the terminal
+* Run my bot by running `python -m bots` in the terminal

 ### Tests